emilypx/appfair.github.io/index.md

  - [https://github.com/appfair/App](https://github.com/appfair/App) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.
  - Fair is the runtime `SwiftUI` library that is included in every App Fair project, and acts as a sandboxed container within which your application is run.
 The `Fair` library is the only required dependency for your app's [https://github.com/appfair/App](https://github.com/appfair/App) fork.

-### "App Fair" & other distribution platforms

-App Fair apps are written in Swift, a modern & safe language, compiled natively for Intel & ARM, and utilize the `SwiftUI` framework to provide a truly native application user interface.
-This makes apps installed from the App Fair tend to be fast and efficient, and have the capability to utilize the full range of the platform's native frameworks.

-Unlike other platform-native store-fronts, there is no application, fees, or recurring subscriptions to create, develop, and update App Fair apps, nor are there any reviews or systematic delays in issuing updates to your apps.

-The App Fair's "Source Transparency" feature means that there is always visibility into exactly what code is running on your device.

 ## The App Fair process

 <img align="left" width="450" alt="Diagram of the App Fair process" src="assets/fairground.svg" />